Alfresco/tutorials/docs/api-tutorial/introduction.md

 While this introduction will explain all the parts of these requests, feel free to experiment with them and get a feel of what happens when you change certain parameters.

+## What is an API
+You can picture an API (Application Programming Interface) as the middleman between the client software - in this case Postman - and the provider - here ACS.
+It takes the request of the client and translates it so the provider knows what to do, then relays the answer of the provider back to the client.

+The way Alfresco API URL’s are built is very straightforward: They all use the same root (http://address:andPortOfYourAcsInstance/alfresco/api/-default-//public/alfresco/versions/1/).
+From here on in it works its way down from the top- level, like nodes, people or sites, over the instance- id to the property of the instance you want to edit or view.

+So if you wanted to GET every child of a folder, you’d call:
+/nodes/{folderId}/children

+ACS provides API’s for a lot of operations, if you want to get an overview and familiarize yourself with the URL structure click [here](https://api-explorer.alfresco.com/api-explorer/#/).

 ## Requests